Why Choose REAL Language Practice

 John might need to save a life

-I understand that practicing this manouver repeatedly will mean he’ll get it right if he needs it.
+Practising this manoeuvre repeatedly means he’ll get it right if he needs it.

-He’s training his muscles to remember the sequence – even when his mind is screaming.
+He’s training his muscles to remember the sequence, even when his mind is under pressure.

-Learning in non-stressful circumstances means you remember your skills and actions even when the pressure is on.
+Learning in non-stressful conditions means you can still access your skills when it matters.

 About REAL Language Practice